dmytri/terminusdb-todoapp/docs/api/src/main.md

 ```
 /**
  * @module main
- * @description Create a svelte store with TerminusDB
+ * @description Create a Svelte store with TerminusDB
  */

 ```